Robbie-Cook/mangiarbene-jekyll/_posts/19-08-21-jekyll-api-endpoint-demo.md

 This is where my talk is all about.

 Basically, API's are used to make the same content available to different applications in a form that can be parsed in the desired language.
-But let me be clear: you cannot make Jekyll RESTfull, because it is static.
+But let me be clear: obviously you cannot make Jekyll RESTfull, because it is static.
 Nevertheless it is very well possible to create a so called API endpoint, and consume the data in an other application.

 ## MangiarBene